In the context of loss aversion, which of the following statements is true about the endowment effect? Let’s find out.

 But how does this relate to our friend, the endowment effect?
 Brace yourself for a plot twist: They’re two sides of the same coin!

-Dr. Eldar Shafir, Professor of Behavioral Science and Public Policy at Princeton University, explains it thus: “The endowment effect is essentially loss aversion manifested in ownership.
+Dr. Eldar Shafir, a Behavioral Science and Public Policy Professor at Princeton University, explains the endowment effect: “The endowment effect is essentially loss aversion manifested in ownership.
 Once we own something, giving it up feels like a loss, and we’re wired to avoid losses at all costs.”

-In other words, the endowment effect is loss aversion’s sneaky cousin, disguising our fear of loss as an inflated sense of value for what we already own.
+In other words, the endowment effect is loss aversion’s sneaky cousin.
+It disguises our fear of loss as an inflated sense of value for what we already own.

 The Market Mirage